-First impressions of Taipei almost always reveal a city that’s a little more chaotic than expected.
-Fortunately, getting around Taipei isn’t nearly as difficult as your first loco moments would predict.
+First impressions of Taipei will almost always reveal a city that’s a little more chaotic than you expected.
+Fortunately, getting around Taipei isn’t nearly as difficult as your first loco moments would predict!

 In fact, using public transportation in Taipei is the best way to dig in for an action-packed trip.
-Most of the top Taipei attractions are within earshot of an MRT station, and are easy to find with far less hassle than you’d imagine.
+Most of the city’s top tourist attractions are within earshot of an MRT station and are easy to find—with far less hassle than you’d imagine!

-Make the most out of your trip, and learn how to get around Taipei like a pro with this complete Taipei public transportation guide for travellers…
+Want to make the most out of your trip?
+Learn how to get around Taipei like a pro with this complete public transportation guide for travellers!

 Public transportation in Taipei: An introduction

 Few cities in East Asia are easier to traverse than Taipei.
-As much as Taipei’s culture-shocking façade scares uninitiated travellers, public transportation in Taipei won’t.
+As much as the culture-shocking façade of Taiwan’s capital scares uninitiated travellers, public transportation in Taipei won’t.
 Getting from point A to B in the sprawling capital of Taiwan is actually a cinch with minimal preparation.

 In addition to the metro, there’s an extensive network of buses in Taipei.
 Although a little more difficult to navigate than the subway, the bus fills in gaps for travellers looking to venture beyond the usual urban tourist routes and into more far-flung destinations like Yangmingshan National Park or Jiufen.